Bhupesh-V/Bhupesh-V.github.io/hire.md

 ---
 layout: page
 title: Work with Bhupesh
 description: Interested to work with me professionally?
-Know more about my freelance work
+I can assist you as a Software Developer, Technical Writer, or Dev Community Builder.
+Find out more about my work domains and how I can help you.
 image: hire.png
 permalink: /hire/
 ---